-What if that restless, heavy feeling in your chest or gut isn’t a flaw to fix — but your soul’s way of telling you something is missing?
+What if that restless, heavy feeling in your chest or gut isn’t a flaw to fix, but a signal that something important in your life has become disconnected?

-I once worked with a young woman who came to learn meditation.
+I was working with a young woman who came to learn meditation.
 Her counsellor had suggested it to help with the anxiety and depression she’d been feeling.
 She told me she wanted peace inside, and as we spoke, it became clear that her symptoms were just the surface of something deeper.

 She felt disconnected from herself, like there were “two separate people” inside her: the one she truly was, and the one she felt she had to be to meet the expectations of others.
-Outwardly, she was doing what she was “supposed” to — working hard, pursuing goals, keeping people happy.
+Outwardly, she was doing what she was “supposed” to do by working hard, pursuing goals, and keeping people happy.
 But inside, she felt restless, empty, and confused.

 That day, I realized her story wasn’t about depression in the way most people understand it.
-It was the early stirring of something else: a spiritual awakening — or what I call the ache of what I call soul hunger.
+It was the early stirring of what I call soul hunger, the quiet ache that emerges when we’ve been disconnected from ourselves for too long.

 When “Depression” Is Really a Call From the Soul

-Ancient wisdom teaches that we have both a conditioned self — shaped by upbringing, culture, and expectations — and a true self, the essence of who we are.
+Ancient wisdom teaches that we have both a conditioned self that’s shaped by our upbringing, culture, and expectations, and a true self, the essence of who we are.
 When these two selves drift too far apart, it creates an inner tension that can feel like sadness, apathy, or exhaustion.

 Modern psychology often labels this depression.
-But from a soul perspective, it can be a signal — the soul withdrawing its energy from a life that no longer fits, nudging us toward change.
+But from a soul perspective, it can be a signal that the soul is withdrawing its energy from a life that no longer fits, nudging us toward change.

 What I Call “Soul Hunger”